 A year later Vlaminck’s palette had softened, as seen in The Seine at Chatou, 1906, where quiet blues and greens gently flicker with light while the rich, weighty yellow in the foreground becomes the main focus, drawing our eye in by adding warmth, weight and volume in the foreground.
 In La Partie de Campagne, 1906 yellow takes centre stage again, enveloping a young couple with circular, sweeping golden strands that nestle together with earthy greens and oranges to suggest the baking heat of a summer afternoon.

 In the following years Vlaminck’s colour palette continued to soften and mellow, yet his fascination with the warmth yellow could ignite in a canvas continued.
 In 1913 Derain urged Vlaminck to join him on a painting trip to Martigues, to celebrate “the light and charm of Provence.”
 Vlaminck spent the entire summer there, making works including Landscape near Martigues, 1913, in which sandy yellows suggest the parched Provencal undergrowth beneath the glare of the hot sun, while paint applied in a patchy network of flat brush marks reveals the influence of French painter Paul Cezanne.

 After the First World War Vlaminck settled in the rural village of Rueil-la-Gadeliere, where his saturated colours were replaced with muted, sombre tones, as if the fire in his belly had burned down into subtle, glowing embers.
 Moody, contemplative skies were set against bristling yellow fields of heat, energy and light, such as Champ de Blé et Maisons, 1928 and Bottes de Paille, 1945, revealing, even in the midst of darkness, the uplifting and transformative power of hot, fiery yellow.

-FS SAND comes in Medium weight 100% Linen
+FS SAND comes in Medium and Heavyweight 100% Linen